Government agencies can enroll in our Government Requester Account (GRA) program to obtain information from DMV records.

 Yes, the term of each agreement is for 48 months from the approval date, and is renewable at 48 month intervals thereafter.

 No, the INF 1128 is to be maintained at the agency’s worksite.

 Yes, if your agency is accessing information and releasing it to another entity or individual is incidental to the purpose for which it was requested.
 The agency must have the receiving entity or individual who is acting on behalf of your agency sign an agreement acknowledging the confidentiality of residence address information per CVC §1808.47.
 If you want to authorize the entity or individual to access information directly on your behalf, please contact the Account Processing Unit at (916) 657-5564.

-If fraud or misuse is suspected or confirmed, you must notify DMV’s Information Services Branch, Policy and Information Privacy Section at (916) 657-5583, within one business day of discovery.
+If fraud or misuse is suspected or confirmed, you must notify DMV’s Information Services Branch, Information Policy and Liaison Section at (916) 657-5583, within one business day of discovery.
 You must also prepare a written notification containing all facts and mail it to DMV within three business days.

 Department of Motor Vehicles

 No, there are no application fees for GRAs.
 CVC §1812 prohibits DMV from charging for copies of records or for information from its records given to any county, city, any transit operator as defined in Section 99210 of the Public Utilities Code, state department, or the U.S. government.